coljac

 Doom for the filter?

-Posted by Colin in Internet, Politics on August 6th, 2010 | 4 Comments
+Posted by Colin on Aug 6, 2010 in Internet, Politics | 4 comments

 The biggest news for the filter in a while with Shadow Treasurer Joe Hockey choosing JJJ’s Hack program to announce that the Coalition will not back the Conroy Curtain whether or not they win government.
 Due to the makeup of the Senate (both before and in all probability after the election) this might mean the policy is effectively dead.
 If you’re not up to speed, here I explain why: